 The Big 5 Personality traits assessment is the result of significant scientific research.
-Basically, it is based on the premise that personality can be assessed along these 5 core factors:
+It assesses your personality along 5 core factors:

-Try out the Big 5 Test here (opens in a new window).
+Try out a short version of the Big 5 Test here (opens in a new window).

 This scientific Big 5 Personality assessment that you can create for your practice is based on 50 key factors identified by Dr. Lewis R Goldberg at the Oregon Research Institute.
 IPIP is in public domain.